brianZeng/FlipJS/doc/animation.md

     selector:''            //css selector to apply animation
-    iteration:1            //how many times it will iterate, an animation will not delay since the second iteration delay:0                //how many seconds it will delay after started infinite:false          //ignore iteration and replay forever
+    iteration:1            //how many times it will iterate, an animation will not delay since the second iteration delay:0                //how many seconds it will delay after started hold:0                 //how many seconds it will hold on before fire finish event infinite:false          //ignore iteration and replay forever
     autoReverse:false       //it will replay in reverse order if true autoStart:true          //will it start immediately, otherwise you should call Animation#start()